VIEW OUR LATEST VIDEOS:

 Early next year, Kentucky Opera will begin to reveal various aspects of three specific, existing operas that exemplify these three themes, and it will unveil how the operas would be produced on stage.

-The 20/21 Amplify Your Voice season will culminate with Kentucky Opera inviting the community to choose which opera theme speaks most prominently to Kentuckians today.
-The opera chosen by our community will be performed during Kentucky Opera’s 70th anniversary season in the fall of 2022.
+The 20/21 Amplify Your Voice season will culminate with Kentucky Opera inviting the community to choose which opera theme speaks most prominently to them today.

 to support the reimagined season include: